yayyildiz/ChatBot-Frontend/README.md

 Chatbot Project

 Overview :

-This project is a React-based chatbot application designed to interact with an AI service that provides viewing data such as total views for various content items.
-The chatbot displays responses in a user-friendly table format within a dynamic chat interface.
+This project is a React-based chatbot application designed to provide users with data insights through an intuitive conversational interface.
+The application allows users to log in with their credentials, retrieve their passwords via a "Forgot Password" feature, and interact with a chatbot powered by a backend AI service.

+The AI processes user queries about viewing data, such as total views or series-specific insights, and returns results in real time.
+The frontend dynamically formats this data into easy-to-read tables, offering users a seamless experience when analyzing their data.
+This project aims to combine user authentication and data visualization in one cohesive platform.

 Features :

-Dynamic chat interface for real-time interaction.
+User Authentication:

+Login functionality with validation.
+"Forgot Password" option for account recovery.
+Dynamic Chat Interface:

+Real-time conversation handling.
-Structured data display in table format.
+Structured data display in table format for user queries.
+Persistent Chat History:

-Persistent chat history using local storage.
+Saves conversation history using local storage.
-Automatic scroll to the latest message.
-Sidebar component prepared for future features.
+Automatically reloads past chats upon revisiting the app.
+Backend AI Integration:

+Processes queries related to viewing data.
+Returns detailed insights for user-defined criteria.
+Responsive Design:

+Optimized for various screen sizes.
+User-friendly design with a modern interface.

 Technologies Used :
 React
 Styled-components
 Axios